tahmid86664/certificate-template-maker/README.md

-# Certificate & Card Template Maker
+# CertiForge - Certificate & Card Template Maker

 A powerful, drag-and-drop web-based editor built with Next.js to design, configure, and export dynamic certificate and ID card templates.